 Green Planet Films commissioned Connecticut composer Donald Sosin to create a score.

-The world premiere of the restored silent film is October 22, 2022 at 5:30pm the La Grua Center in Stonington CT as part of the local Mystic Film Festival.
+The world premiere of the restored silent film was October 22, 2022 at the La Grua Center in Stonington CT during the local Mystic Film Festival.
 More screenings will follow.